lv8pv/kickstart-modular.nvim/README.md

 See [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
 Note: The install via init.lua is outdated, please follow the install instructions in this file instead.
 An updated video is coming soon.

-### Recommended Steps
+> [!TIP]

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo (so that you have your own copy that you can modify) and then installing you can install to your machine using the methods above.
+> [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo (so that you have your own copy that
+> you can modify) and then installing you can install to your machine using the methods above.

 > [!NOTE]
 > Your fork's url will be something like this: `https://github.com/<your_github_username>/kickstart-modular.nvim.git`